asyrwid/qrs-generation/README.md

 ### QRS dataset

 After loading mit data one can play with signals employing different transformations, time averaging, and clustering.
 Such options are provided in `qrs/` directory, where apart from data massaging one can export ready-to-use datasets using functions from `qrs/export.py`.

+### Transformer

+Datasets consisting of preprocessed QRS signals can be used for training purposes in the problem o QRS-like sequence generation.
+This is done by employing *Transformer* architecture (see `transformer/`) based on the tutorial https://nlp.seas.harvard.edu/2018/04/03/attention.html .